tajhini/csc-249-p4-diy-ping-traceroute/README.md

 ## Teamwork Policy
 For this project, students are permitted to team up in pairs and submit joint work.
 Both partners should fully understand all work products that are submitted.

+## Tips for Success

+Want to ace this project?
+Then do these things:

+* Read about ICMP in our Network+ text, pp. 189-190.
+* Review the RFC (specification) for ICMP at this link: https://www.rfc-editor.org/rfc/rfc792.
+* Study the Wireshark captures for ping and traceroute messages included in this Github repository.
+* Don't wait until the last week of classes to start this project.

 ## Grading Rubric